 4. The institutions that the Council currently accredits or preaccredits and, for each institution, the year the Council will next review or reconsider it for accreditation or preaccreditation

-5. The names, academic and professional qualifications, and relevant employment and organizational affiliations of the members of the Council’s policy and decision-making bodies and the Council’s principal administrative staff
+5. A list of the names, academic and professional qualifications, and relevant employment and organizational affiliations of the members of the Council’s policy and decision-making bodies and the Council’s principal administrative staff

 THIRD-PARTY COMMENT